Prevention Through Partnership to End Homelessness

 Coming back to this field, I see clearly that prevention is key to ending homelessness.
 This vision means creating more affordable housing to keep people in their homes and communities, intervening before evictions become reality, keeping children in school so they don’t fall behind and run the risk of becoming tomorrow’s shelter population, and ensuring people who do lose their homes and end up in shelters get the help they need to find safe, stable housing, and have access to community supports, like health and well-being services, that will help them rebuild their lives and stay permanently housed.

 Understanding that no one organization or sector alone can solve a problem of this magnitude, my vision for The Partnership’s approach is in our name – Partnership.
-By engaging diverse communities and all sectors, we ensure that people at risk of, experiencing, or recovering from homelessness have the support of their communities.
+By engaging diverse communities and all sectors, we ensure that people at risk of, experiencing, or recovering from homelessness have the support of their communities, look at more info.

 This means partnering with:

 - Landlords and the legal community on mediations and early interventions to better stave off evictions

 - Community health and well-being organizations to connect clients to the long term supports that help them heal and rebuild their homes and lives after leaving shelter

 - Shelters, schools, parents, teachers, DHS, DOE, and children’s advocates to keep children in school, and give them the best chance of escaping intergenerational poverty and homelessness

 - Elected and community leaders to drive investments in affordable housing, protections for tenants, consequences for housing and income discrimination, support for students in shelter, and the placement of community shelters for community residents who fall on hard times

 - Equality and human rights organizations across multiple issue areas to make housing a core element of the collective human rights agenda, and to increase interventions for the people who experience homelessness at disproportionately higher rates